 In your customer interviews, ask questions like:

-• When you were considering signing up for our product, what objections or concerns did you have?
+- When you considered signing up for our product, what objections or concerns did you have?

 Create multiple personas

-Segment personas based on buying motivations, challenges, and product usage, and try not to build more than 4 personas (3 is usually the sweet spot).
+Segment personas based on buying motivations, challenges, and product usage, and try not to build more than four personas (three 3 is usually the sweet spot).

 From an email marketing perspective, this exercise aims to inform the creation of email content and messaging.

-In the first instance, your communications will be largely education; in the latter, your emails will be more focused on conversion, perhaps supplementing a personalized offer with a relevant customer story.
+In the first instance, your communications will be largely educational; in the latter, your emails will focus more on conversion, perhaps supplementing a personalized offer with a relevant customer story.

 3. Get super clear on goals and outcomes